-The level of water use during mid summer (Dec.-Feb.) was moderate - the fifth highest total in the last ten years - with water use exceeding 200ML on only one day.
+The level of water use during mid summer (December to February) was moderate - the fifth highest total in the last ten years - with water use exceeding 200 ML on only one day.
 While demand for water remained at a manageable level, we do not have the tools to distinguish the impact of promotional activity from other factors, primarily climate, on that result.

-Energy Use (EMS Objective 4.2, page 41) Energy use for treating and supplying water to Wellington's four cities is equivalent to that used by 2,500 average households and represents about 8% of total operating costs.
+Electricity Use (EMS Objective 4.2, page 41) Electricity use for treating and supplying water to Wellington's four cities is equivalent to that used by 2,500 average households and represents about 8 percent of total operating costs.

-• Energy use 1.1% lower for production and distribution (kilowatt-hours per million litres treated) than for 2001/02.
+Electricity use 1.1 percent lower for production and distribution (kilowatt-hours per million litres treated) than for 2001/02.

-This result is consistent with a 0.5% shift to production from our surface water treatment plants and a slight reduction in the volume of untreated water pumped back from the Stuart Macaskill storage lakes for treatment at Te Marua.
+The reduction in power use is consistent with a 0.5 percent shift to production from our surface water treatment plants and a slight reduction in the volume of untreated water pumped back from the Stuart Macaskill Lakes for treatment at Te Marua.

-Power factor correction equipment was installed on six pumps that feed water from the Waiwhetu aquifer to Waterloo treatment plant.
+Power factor correction equipment was installed on six pumps that feed water from the Waiwhetu aquifer to Waterloo Water Treatment Plant.
 Reducing the power factor on our pumps has minimal impact on our power demand, but contributes to more efficient generation and supply of electricity, thus providing a national benefit.
 This action is also saving us between \$750 and \$950 monthly in electricity charges, from avoidance of power factor-related tariffs.
-(EMS Target 4.2.3, page 41)
+(EMS Target 4.2.3, page 42)

-Renewable energy In June, we reached an understanding in principle with an electricity generator for a long-term supply contract linked to their expansion of a wind farm.
+Renewable energy In June 2003 we reached an understanding in principle with an electricity generator for a long-term supply contract linked to their expansion of a wind farm.
 We expect that a contract will be concluded during the 2003/04 financial year.
-If this initiative goes ahead, it will mitigate part of the environmental impact of our electricity use by directly supporting local energy generation from renewable sources.
-(EMS Target 4.2.3, page 41)
+If this initiative goes ahead, it will mitigate part of the environmental impact of our electricity use by directly supporting local generation from renewable sources.
+(EMS Target 4.2.3, page 42)

-Power saving targets The National Energy Efficiency and Conservation Strategy (Sept.
-2001) has a saving target for NZ of 20% by 2012.
-Our 'total kilowatt' (kWh) use and 'kWh/ML' performance for 2002/03 were both 8% lower than 2000/01, however, that result is due in part to unusually high power use in the base year.
+Power saving targets The National Energy Efficiency and Conservation Strategy (September 2001) has a saving target for NZ of 20 percent by 2012.
+Our electricity use for 2002/03 (total and by volume of production) was 8 percent lower than 2000/01, however, that result is due in part to unusually high power use in the base year.
 We see little room for further improvement at current supply volumes.